Brazil banner -- link to main page

-Celso Fonseca "Minha Cara" (Warner, 1986)
+Celso Fonseca "Minha Cara" (Warner Brothers, 1986)

-Celso Fonseca "O Som Do Sim" (Natasha, 1993)
+Celso Fonseca "O Som Do Sim" (Natasha Records, 1993)

-Celso Fonseca & Ronaldo Bastos "Sorte" (Dubas/Universal, 1994)
+Celso Fonseca & Ronaldo Bastos "Sorte" (Universal/Dubas Records, 1994)

 Singer-guitarist Celso Fonseca, who has worked with Gilberto Gil, Marisa Monte and others of Brazil's brightest MPB stars, strongly recalls Caetano Veloso's mellower moments.
 This album, co-produced with songwriter/producer Ronaldo Bastos, is a stripped-down acoustic set which at first feels a little sparse and unsteady, but gains resonance and depth with every repeat listening.
 As good as any of Fonseca's later efforts, and well worth tracking down.
-The pronounced stylistic debt to Veloso is a little embarassing, but it still sounds so good, it's hard to get upset about it.
+The pronounced stylistic debt to Veloso is a little embarrassing, but it still sounds so good, it's hard to get upset about it.
 Highly recommended.

-Celso Fonseca & Ronaldo Bastos "Paradiso" (Dubas/Universal, 1997)
+= Celso Fonseca & Ronaldo Bastos "Paradiso" (Universal/Dubas Records, 1997)

 A more ornate album, with a full band behind Fonseca's gentle vocals.
 The Veloso comparisons are helped by the presence of Caetano's cellist and bandleader, Jaques Morelenbaum, but while Caetano takes his music into arch, artistic directions, Fonseca opts for a mellower, more subdued sound, and includes a strong strain of Miles Davis-style "cool jazz" on several songs.
 Another great record... the guy can do no wrong, as far as I can tell.